 Identification – Provide a quick-release collar with your dog’s name and your contact information.
 For safety reasons, we require all dogs to have a collar with a quick-release clasp, optimizing our chances of removing it quickly in case of an emergency.
 Major retailers (Amazon, PetSmart, etc.) stock and sell quick-release collars.
 Click here for an example.

-Collars are required to be worn at all times.
+Collars are required to be worn and securely tightened at all times.
 All pup’s must be leashed when entering and exiting the facility.

-We do not allow dogs to wear belt buckle, martingale, training, audio, shock, or pinch correctional collars in the facility.
+We do not allow dogs to wear belt buckle, martingale, quick-releases with a lock button, training, audio, shock, or pinch correctional collars in the facility.